Your CTO Shouldn't Be Your DevOps Team

 Runbooks and playbooks built into the system

-A simple setup built from files and tools, not extra moving parts
+Simple setup — just files and tools, no extra moving parts

-// Without it, "your team can handle DevOps" is just a hope.
+// Without this, "your team can handle DevOps" is wishful thinking.

-// With it, they have something practical to work from.
+// With it, they have an actual system to work from.

 Investment